 Yes, you need to submit a new ticket each time you want to dig.
 Factors like erosion and plant growth can alter the location of buried facility lines.
 It is also possible that utility companies have added new lines since your property was last marked.

 Now that the utility lines are marked, or you’ve been notified that they aren’t in conflict, you can begin digging with care.
-Indiana state law mandates a two-foot tolerance zone on either side of the marks.
+Virginia state law mandates a two-foot tolerance zone on either side of the marks.
 In the tolerance zone, only certain types of excavation are allowed, such as only being permitted to dig with hand tools.
 The size of the tolerance zone will depend on the size of the underground facility, which is sometimes noted by the utility locating technicians.